weewx/weewx/docs_src/utilities/weectl-station.md

 # weectl station

-Use the `weectl` subcommand `station` to manage the user data for a station, including its configuration file.
+Use the `weectl` subcommand `station` to manage the data for a station, including its configuration file.

 Specify `--help` to see the actions and options.